Carbines vs Rifles

 - “Smokeless” powder, enabling much higher velocities and much more consistent velocity (/ accuracy), comes immediately to mind.
 But equally revolutionary were:

-- The smaller diameter, spitzer (pointed), boat tail rifle bullets fired from a shouldered case.
+- The smaller diameter, spitzer (pointed), boat tail rifle bullets fired from a shouldered, or “bottlenecked” case.
 The cases were as wide as their forebears but necked down at the shoulder to put all that smokeless charge behind a smaller faster bullet.
 These bullets had much less drag.
 Drag is the rearward force imparted upon a bullet by the air molecules it its path.
-The pointy tip helped them fly better at supersonic velocities, and their streamlined shape helped them slip through the air with less resistance than their fatter rounder ancestors–like pushing a nail through a stick of butter, rather than smashing it with a hammer.
+The pointy tip helped them fly better at supersonic velocities, and their streamlined shape helped them slip through the air with less resistance than their fatter rounder ancestors–like pushing a nail through a stick of butter, rather than smashing the butter with a hammer.

 Each side in the Spanish – American War of 1898 had a mix of old and new rifles.
 Except for a few back-woods guerrillas, all were armed with breechloaders.
 There were magazine fed, bolt-action repeaters (7mm Mausers and .30-40 Krags) firing faster skinnier bullets, but even the single shot Trapdoor Springfields and Remington Rolling Blocks were much faster to load than muzzle-loading muskets.

 Because militaries are often bound by tradition, unhampered by progress, they still did volley fire on occasion, though the accuracy and rapid loading of the rifles had made volley fire unnecessary by the time of the Spanish American war.
 See the EFK (esoteric firearms knowledge) post about Baron F.W.A.H.F. von Steuben, if you want to understand more about volley fire.

 One example (of many): the Lee – Enfield